 Alaska’s glaciers are impressive from any angle, but for one of the best perspectives on the sheer size and might of the Hubbard Glacier, Alaska’s largest tidewater glacier, you’ll need to take to the sky.

-Board a flightseeing trip and gaze down in awe as you soar over this 76-mile river of ice, a colossal seven miles wide at its face, which towers some 350 feet above the waterline.
+Go flightseeing and gaze down in awe as you soar over this 76-mile river of ice, a colossal seven miles wide at its face, which towers some 350 feet above the waterline.
 The Hubbard meets the sea at Disenchantment Bay near Yakutat.

 It’s one of Alaska’s most active glaciers and is constantly calving off blocks of ice the size of houses.
 This is nature at its most raw and powerful.